Tyler Stephenson Player Props: Reds vs. Dodgers

 - The pitching staff for the Dodgers has a collective 8.6 K/9, which ranks 17th in the league.

-- The Dodgers' 4.51 team ERA ranks 21st across all MLB pitching staffs.
+- The Dodgers have the 20th-ranked team ERA among all MLB pitching staffs (4.49).

-- The Dodgers allow the eighth-fewest home runs in baseball (114 total, 1.1 per game).
+- The Dodgers surrender the seventh-fewest home runs in baseball (114 total, 1.1 per game).

-- Sheehan (3-1) gets the starting nod for the Dodgers in his seventh start of the season.
-He's put together a 6.75 ERA in 29 1/3 innings pitched, with 22 strikeouts.
+- Grove gets the start for the Dodgers, his 11th of the season.
+He is 2-2 with a 6.19 ERA and 53 strikeouts in 56 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander went 3 2/3 innings against the Texas Rangers, allowing eight earned runs while surrendering eight hits.
+- His last time out was on Tuesday against the Toronto Blue Jays, when the right-hander went 4 2/3 innings, surrendering two earned runs while allowing eight hits.

-- The 23-year-old has put together a 6.75 ERA and 6.8 strikeouts per nine innings in six games this season, while allowing a batting average of .243 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.